alkhachatryan/spyonspies/README.md

 ### Create environment
 Go to /inc folder and rename **env.example.py** to **env.py**.
 Edit it.
-For email sending you have to configure your SMPT connection.
+For email sending you have to configure your SMTP connection.
 You can create free gmail account for it.

 ### Run
 Once the configuration is complete, make executable **autorun.sh** file and run it.